mikielmcrae/Java-Shop/README.md

 I. INSTALLATION INSTRUCTIONS

-If you don't have a JavaFX environment set up and would like to run TalkBox from your own machine, follow these steps.
+If you don't have a JavaFX environment set up and would like to run Java Shop from your own machine, follow these steps.

 (If you have a JavaFX environment set up already, you can skip to step _vi_).